-- Dice the mango - see above for the best way to cut up a mango.
+- Dice the mango (see below for the best way to cut up a mango).

-Working with tofu always seemed really intimidating to me, but once I started I realized it's not that bad.
-Some important things to note:
+Working with tofu always seemed really intimidating to me, but once I started, I realized it's not that bad.
+Some other important things to note:

 - Once the tofu has been pressed dry, dice it into small pieces.

 - Tofu doesn't have any real flavor that I could discern.
 It tasted a bit like a bland sponge when I tried it.
 This is why seasoning is so important.
 It lends some flavor to the tofu, making it so much more enjoyable to eat.

 Mangos are another intimidating food to use for the first time.
 I'm sure there's a lot of ways to cut up a mango, but this is my favorite way.
 You'll need a cutting board and a sharp paring knife.
 There's a large flat pit running through the center of the mango.

 - Stand the mango up (long way) and slice it about 1/4" from the center.
 Repeat on the other side of the pit.

 - Using the knife, make shallow cuts the long way on the sliced parts (still in the skin).
 Make sure you don't cut through the skin.
 Turn the mango slice and make cuts in the other direction.

 - Take a spoon and scoop the cubes out of the skin.
 Voila!